 Several mobile recycling programmes (both global and local) have been launched throughout the Group.
-As of today, mobile recycling programmes are running in eight of Telenor’s 11 mobile operations (in Norway, Denmark, Sweden, Hungary, Serbia, Montenegro, Thailand and Malaysia).
-304 000 handsets and mobile batteries was collected in Telenor Group only in 2011.
+As of today, mobile recycling programmes are running in nine of Telenor’s 13 mobile operations.
+160 000 handsets and mobile batteries were collected in Telenor Group in 2014.
 Telenor Group`s ambition is to implement mobile recycling programmes in all our mobile companies.

-The discarded mobile phones carry value in several ways.
-When a mobile phone has reached its end-of-life, over 90 per cent of the components can be recycled.
+The old mobile phones carry value in several ways.
+More than 90 per cent of the components can be recycled.
 This in turn helps reduce the need for extraction of natural resources to build new phones.

 Although Telenor Group is encouraging all companies within the Group to join the “Old Phone, New Life” global campaign, we also welcome local recycling programmes, that are in line with the Group policies as well as local and international environmental standards.

 As recycling processes involve significant risk to both workers and the environment, great care must be taken to avoid unsafe exposure in recycling operations and leaching of materials.
 Therefore, Telenor Group focuses on HSSE aspects of recycling and increasing control over the mobile recycling value chain by working with local partners who comply with our Supplier Conduct Principles (SCP).

 As part of our recycling ambitions, we encourage all companies within the Group to share the benefit of mobile recycling with local communities, Non-Governmental Organisations (NGOs) and organizations working on environmental protection.